-There is no fee or cost to post job listings here.
-If you’re an agency who wants to post your job listing here, check the listings below for the standard format and content, and email the final listing to editor@911Dispatch.com.
+If you’re an agency who wants to post your job listing here, there is no fee or cost to post job listings here.
+Read the listings below for the standard format and content, and email the final listing to editor@911Dispatch.com.

 Other Job Opening Resources

-- You should routinely check your state’s law enforcement agency (the highway patrol, state police, etc.) for job openings.
+- Routinely check your state’s law enforcement agency (the highway patrol, state police, etc.) for job openings.
 Usually the open positions are posted by specific location within the state, so examine the listings carefully.